digiscot/digiscot-website/pages/basic-digital-skills.md

 4. Problem solving
 5. Creating

-For each of them the definition explains a bit about online safety, and gives examples of what these skills should enable people and organisations to do.
+For each of these skills the definition gives examples of what they should enable people and organisations to do, and also covers staying safe online.